Back to School Safety

 - Use the buddy system.
 Always walk to and from school with a friend or stay with a group at the bus stop.
 There is safety in numbers.
 If riding the bus, visit the bus stop with your child and be sure they know their bus number.

 - Walk/ride in well lit areas and never take shortcuts.
-Instruct children to avoid places they cannot be seen or heard and to stay on the Safe Routes to School.
+Instruct children to avoid places they cannot be seen or heard and to stay on the safe routes to school.

 - Before the first day of school, walk to and from school with your child.
-Be sure to point out Helping Hand houses along the way.
-Helping Hand households are safe places for kids to go when they need emergency adult assistance.

 - Stay within the crosswalks and obey all traffic signals/signs.
 Obey the crossing guard, if one is available.
 If children ride their bikes to school, make sure they wear a helmet.
 Click here for additional bicycle safety tips (PDF).